 Making Partnerships Work:

-Our collaboration T/TA services – from stakeholder involvement and community partnerships to the Child and Family Services Review process – help agencies successfully engage and work with a variety of partners.
+Our collaboration T/TA services – from stakeholder involvement and community partnerships to the Child and Family Services Review process – helped agencies successfully engage and work with a variety of partners.

 Stakeholder Involvement in Child Welfare

-Enhancing stakeholder involvement in collaborative work to improve outcomes.
-Helping agencies and Tribes develop strategies to involve stakeholders in organizational systems.
+Enhanced stakeholder involvement in collaborative work to improve outcomes.
+Helped agencies and Tribes develop strategies to involve stakeholders in organizational systems.

 Community Partnerships

-Developing and sustaining productive community partnerships with a broad range of key stakeholders, making these partnerships a regular part of the agency’s practice.
+Developed and sustained productive community partnerships with a broad range of key stakeholders, making these partnerships a regular part of the agency’s practice.

 |